tripodsan/AkamaiOPEN-edgegrid-node/README.md

 ### Body data

-The request `body` can be provided as either an object or as a POST data formed string.
+You can provide the request `body` as either an object or as a POST data form string.

 ```javascript
 // Object